CapricanDRJ/HadesStarCommunityData/docs/corp/3756333f55f58944372cf785b972da55796cc179c0ce5f10244e90e3c4355a23/index.md

 ```
 We are here to play white stars.
-No bs afk players needed!!!}
+No bs afk players needed!!!
 ```
 ### Whitestar Bonus ❌